nathan-mohapatra/ucd-adversarial-search/README.md

 ## Part 2: Implementing Evaluation Function and Minimax Algorithm
 For an adversarial, two-player, zero-sum (if a player wins, then the other player loses) game such as Connect Four, the Nash equilibrium defines the solution of the game, or the leaf node that the players arrive at when they play rationally and make intelligent decisions.

 Due to the exponentially large game trees of complex games, non-deterministic algorithms will use partial game trees to estimate the Nash equilibrium, making computation feasible on modern computers.
 The minimax algorithm is one such non-deterministic algorithm that evaluates the utility of the board several turns down the road.
 It defines player rationality as follows: The AI assumes that the opponent always selects the best move, minimizing the utility for the AI.
 With this assumption, the AI attempts to maximize the minimum utility.
-Thus, the two players in this scenario can be referred to as `Max` and `Min`.
+Thus, the two players in this scenario can be referred to as the maximizing player and the minimizing player, or `Max` and `Min`.

 An interesting consequence is that if a player behaves irrationally (i.e. does not minimize the utility for the AI), then the algorithm is disrupted and may not perform as well.